 #8 Mug dark rose 1991-1999

 The fourth Moomin mug by Camilla Moberg, Mug dark rose, also appeared in 1991.
 The mug is also called Mug dark rose, Moominmamma.
-The mug design is based on original illustrations by Tove Jansson from the novels Moominland Midwinter (1957) and Moominpapa at Sea (1965), and Tove and Lars Jansson’s comic #12 Moomin and the Sea (1957).
+The mug design is based on original illustrations by Tove Jansson from the novels Moominland Midwinter (1957) and Moominpapa at Sea (1965), and Tove Jansson’s comic #12 Moomin and the Sea (1957).